lingo-reviews/tenets/README.md

 binary 17 / 17 [========================================================] 100.00 % 12s
 Success!
 All binary tenets built.
 ```

+Lingo will update any packages each tenet needs and the build and install each
+binary.

 `cd` into any example folder and run `lingo review`.
 In a similar fashion, you
 can `lingo build docker --all` to build local copies of all the docker